Athly23/Python-Contact-Book/README.md

 Example:
 3 will allow user to create a contact and will prompt the user to add a first name, last name and phone number.

+To exit the program, the user can enter the number 4 and it will leave the user with a message before exiting the program.

 # Author

 Andrew Ly